AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/using_gnatcheck.rst

 Because of historical reasons the old ``gnatcheck`` allowed aliases for some rules.
-These aliases are not documented, but there is some possibility that they could be used in some legacy rule files. ``GNATcheck`` no longer support these aliases.
+These aliases are not documented, but there is some possibility that they could be used in some legacy rule files. ``GNATcheck`` no longer supports these aliases.
 Here is the (alphabetically ordered) list of all the aliases formerly accepted and their replacement:

 ====================================== ========================================
-Rule                                   Replacement
+Old Rule Alias                         Replacement
 ====================================== ========================================
 Abstr_Types                            Abstract_Type_Declarations
 Bool_Relation_Ops                      Boolean_Relational_Operators